 Attention digital nomads: Pack your bags for your next destination — España is calling you!

-Digital nomad programs and favorable tax regimes for startups are becoming more common worldwide, and Spain being a choice-destination for digital nomads and entrepreneurs alike, joins the ranks.
+Digital nomad programs and favourable tax regimes for startups are becoming more common worldwide, and Spain being a choice destination for digital nomads and entrepreneurs alike, joins the ranks.

 Spain Startups law passed on December 21, 2022!
 FINALLY.